 Contemplation and activity

 The Greek philosopher Aristotle saw the vita contemplativa as the ultimate aim of human life.
-For Aristotle, theōria or contemplation was far more important than praxis or practical activity (see the lesson here).
+For Aristotle, theōria or contemplation was far more important than praxis or practical activity (see the article here).
 In other words, the ultimate justification of practical activity was that it should help support contemplation.
 Doing better is valuable, Aristotle claims, only to the extent that it helps us with thinking better.

 These days, however, we are likely to see things in reverse.
 If we seem like we are getting too theoretical, people are likely to call us out and say, “That's all fine, but what practical use is any of this?”
 What matters for us is action rather than contemplation.
 Our own position, in other words, is the precise opposite of that of Aristotle: the ultimate purpose of thinking better is doing better.